Golden parachutes under the threat of accidents: The first-best problem

+\begin{remark} \begin{enumerate}[label=$(\roman*)$, wide, labelindent=0pt] \item Notice that the obstacle problem for the first-best problem is formulated on a larger domain than the non-negative half-line because the limited liability constraint $J^{{\rm A}}(\bC,\nu) \geq u(R)$ does not ensure a non-negative continuation utility for the agent.
+Indeed, we will prove that the principal can allow the continuation utility of the agent to take values in the interval $(-h(\bar{a},\varepsilon_m),0)$ and still ensure that it reaches the non-negative value $u(R)$ upon termination of the contract. \item Since $\bar{F} = -\infty$ on $(-h(\bar{a},\varepsilon_m),0)$, it is evident that the first-best value function $v^{\smalltext{\rm FB}}$ does not coincide with its barrier on that interval, but instead solves the {\rm ODE} described in \eqref{align:hjbFB}.
+However, our focus lies on the values assumed by the first-best value function on $[0,\infty)$, as $V^{\rm P,FB} = v^{\smalltext{\rm FB}}(u(R))$, where $u(R) \geq 0$.
+Therefore, the initial value we are concerned with is

-\begin{remark} \begin{enumerate}[label=$(\roman*)$, wide, labelindent=0pt] \item Notice that the value $\bar{a} - \varepsilon_m$ is not attainable.
-Achieving this value would require choosing $\alpha^\star = \bar{a}$, $\beta^\star = \varepsilon_m$, $\tau^\star = \infty$ and $\pi^\star = 0$, but the contract $(\tau^\star, \pi^\star, \xi)$ does not satisfy the participation constraint of the agent for any choice of the lump-sum payment $\xi$ which is $\cF_{\infty}$-measurable. \item We cannot further simplify the expression in \eqref{eq:initialValue} since the function $G^\star$ is not always non-negative.
+We would like to emphasise that the value $\bar{a} - \varepsilon_m$ is not attainable.
+Achieving this value would require choosing $\alpha^\star = \bar{a}$, $\beta^\star = \varepsilon_m$, $\tau^\star = \infty$ and $\pi^\star = 0$, but the contract $(\tau^\star, \pi^\star, \xi)$ does not satisfy the participation constraint of the agent for any choice of the lump-sum payment $\xi$ that is $\cF_{\infty}$-measurable.
+Moreover, observe that we cannot further simplify the expression in \eqref{eq:initialValue} since the function $G^\star$ is not always non-negative.
 As a result, the concavity of the conjugate $F^\star$ is not sufficient to guarantee that the supremum is reached at $T=\infty$, as it is shown in the proof of {\rm\cite[Theorem 3.1]{possamai2020there}} for the problem without accidents. \end{enumerate} \end{remark}